cube-drone/silly/README.md

     # The United Nations needs a garlic shin, badly.
     # The Cape Warehouse is the best company in Sweatershall.

-it generates markdown that looks like this:
+It generates markdown that looks like this:

 > ### To Get To South Testasia, You Need To Go To Jeansound, Then Drive North.
 >